Fall & Winter

 What better way to spend a winter night than looking at the stars?
 Some of the best locations to see the stars are the Telus World of Science Observatory, the U of A Observatory (free star gazing on Thursday's) or Elk Island.
 You never know what you might see--fingers crossed you'll see the aurora borealis!
 Sign up to get e-mail notifications from AuroraWatch, and the U of A Observatory will alert you when the next aurora will be visible!

 Edmonton is full of cross-country ski trails!
-Head out to places like Kinsmen Park or look up the full list on the City of Edmonton's webpage.
-Haven't been cross-country skiing before?
-Sign up for one of the many lessons available.
+Head out to places like Kinsmen Park or look up the full list on the City of Edmonton's web page.

 Edmonton's expansive river valley offers convenient skiing options if you don't feel like driving to the mountains.
 The Edmonton Ski Club has five different hills suited for different levels of skiers, along with a variety of lessons and programs!
 Check out their website for more information on lift passes and ski rentals.